forsaoss/cc-ol/open-library-api-use-case.md

 https://covers.openlibrary.org/b/id/135046-M.jpg
 ```

+> [!IMPORTANT]
+> When covers are downloaded via their Cover ID the API call is not rate limited, and therefore not counted towards any API quota.

 # Putting It All Together
 Now that you know more about the Open Library Search, Books, and Covers APIs in the context of this [use case](#use-case) you can find book metadata about initial ISBNs, find suggestions based per author and genre combination, and download cover data -- all with minimal API calls.
 Here's a general approach.